stratosphereips/MET/README.md

 ## Prerequisites

 The code requires Python 3.8 and depends on Pytorch 1.5.1, Torchvision 0.6.1, Numpy 1.18.5, PyYaml 5.3.1 , tqdm 4.48.2,
-dacite 1.5.1, pytorch_lighting 0.9.0 and dataclasses 0.7.
+dacite 1.5.1, pytorch_lightning 0.9.0 and dataclasses 0.7.
 To get all neccesary packages run `pip install -r requirements.txt`.

 The example `copycat_goc.py` also requires ImageNet2012 to be downloaded, which youcan download [here][1].